 In this study, we use \textit{Gaia} DR3 and ZTF DR23 data obtained from their respective public archives\footnote{\url{https://gea.esac.esa.int/archive/}}$^,$\footnote{\url{https://irsa.ipac.caltech.edu/Missions/ztf.html}}.
-We use the \textit{Gaia} photometry \citep{EvansEtal2018,Riello2020} and astrometry \citep{LindegrenEtal2018,Lindegren2020} measurements to determine our targets' locations in the Hertzsprung-Russell (HR) Diagram.
-The ZTF time series in the \textit{g} and \textit{r} bands (referred to as Zg and Zr respectively) are then used to determine potential periodic stars among our candidates.
+We use the \textit{Gaia} photometry \citep{EvansEtal2018,Riello2020} and astrometry \citep{LindegrenEtal2018,Lindegren2020} measurements to determine our targets' locations in the Hertzsprung-Russell (HR) diagram.
+The ZTF time series in the \textit{g} and \textit{r} bands (referred to as Zg and Zr, respectively) are then used to determine potential periodic stars among our candidates.

-Using a random sample of about 3000 white dwarf candidates from \cite{GentileFusilloEtAl2021}'s \textit{Gaia} DR3 catalogue that have ZTF time series, we study the general properties of the \textit{Gaia} and ZTF observations.
-Fig.~\ref{fig:numobshistogram} displays the number of epochs observed in each band of \textit{Gaia} DR3 and ZTF DR23.
+We study the general properties of the \textit{Gaia} and ZTF observations using a random sample of about 3000 white dwarf candidates from \cite{GentileFusilloEtAl2021}'s \textit{Gaia} DR3 catalogue that have ZTF time series.
+Figure~\ref{fig:numobshistogram} displays the number of epochs observed in each band of \textit{Gaia} DR3 and ZTF DR23.
 These are defined as the number of Field-of-View (FoV) transits for \textit{Gaia}, and the number of observations for ZTF.
-The sources have a lower number of observed epochs in \textit{Gaia} DR3 compared to ZTF DR23, with a median number of observed epochs of 41, 33, and 34, in \textit{Gaia}'s G, RP, and BP bands respectively, while these reach 129 in the Zg band and 190 in the Zr band.
-While the ZTF data yields higher noise per measurement than \textit{Gaia}, the higher number of measurements should allow for comparable error levels on the mean magnitudes.\\ We then compare the standard deviation of the time series $\sigma(G)$ and the error of the mean magnitude $\sigma(\bar{G})$ between the two datasets.
-For \textit{Gaia} data, these are estimated using the number of observations per CCD (\texttt{phot\_g\_n\_obs}) and the photometric mean flux over its error (\texttt{phot\_g\_mean\_flux\_over\_error}):
+According to the figure, the sources have a lower number of observed epochs in \textit{Gaia} DR3 compared to ZTF DR23, with a median number of observed epochs of 41, 33, and 34, in \textit{Gaia}'s G, RP, and BP bands respectively, while these reach 129 in the Zg band and 190 in the Zr band.
+While the ZTF data yields higher noise per measurement than \textit{Gaia}, the higher number of measurements should allow for comparable error levels on the mean magnitudes.